 In January 2020, Rebecca was nominated and awarded a global award “Women in Enterprise” by Women Enterprising Magazine.
 In December 2019, Rebecca was recognized by Women President’s Organization (WPO) from a global list of nominees and selected to the “Women 2 Watch for 2020”.
 In 2017 & 2018, SBA recognized AG for National Small Business Week with a San Antonio District Award in the Category of “Women Small Business of the Year” and the UTSA sponsored award for “Federal Contractor Minority Business of the Year”.

 Also, in 2017, Rebecca received the Texas “Women Profiles in Power” award by the Austin Business Journal.
-In conjunction with the 2017 Texas Small Business Summit, Governor Greg Abbott honored Rebecca with the Texas “Latina Entrepreneurial Excellence Award.”
+Governor Greg Abbott in conjunction with the 2017 Texas Small Business Summit, also honored Rebecca with the Texas “Latina Entrepreneurial Excellence Award”.

 Rebecca currently serves under The Partnership as a Strategic Advisor to Executives in Government – SAGE and is a Member of the Women President’s Organization (WPO) *Austin Chapter.
 In 2018, Rebecca also served on the Council of the National Business Women’s Council that advises the President and Congress on women business issues – during her time at NBWC she served as the Chair of the Access to Capital Sub Committee.
 Rebecca also served a three-year term on the Board of WestPoint Military Academy and served for nine years on the Board of the American Bible Society as Chair of the Governance Committee.